EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/refreshing-the-suspension/index.md

 I almost thought it was going to take a press or torch to break it free.

-When re-installing the new axle I made sure to use some anti-sieze on it.
+When re-installing the new axle I made sure to use some anti-seize on it.
 ![](images/27.jpg)

 So many new parts